 - Plan to bring at least one credit card and one debit card.

 - Make sure you have a four-digit personal identification number (PIN) for all of your cards, including your credit card.
-Request a PIN if you don’t have one or can’t remember it.
-You will want to allow enough time for your financial institution to mail it.

 - Cover your password with your hand, so hidden cameras can’t pick up your password.